Federal Pell Grant

 The amount of Federal Pell Grant for which a student is eligible is determined using the Expected Family Contribution (EFC) and the corresponding cost of education from the Federal Pell Grant Eligibility Chart published by the Department of Education.
-The maximum amount for academic year 2017-2018 is $5920; the minimum is $606.
+The maximum amount for academic year 2021-2022 is $6,495.

 Federal Supplemental Educational Opportunity Grant (FSEOG)

 Student eligibility is determined only through the Central Processing System of the Department of Education using the Federal Methodology need analysis formula.
 Students must meet the eligibility requirements for the federal Pell Grant and be awarded a Pell Grant.
 In addition, the FSEOG is awarded only to first-time undergraduates who are Pell eligible.
 TMU will award FSEOG funds to students with zero EFC’s first

 The regulated maximum amount of FSEOG is $4,000 and the minimum is $100.
 However, the OFA self-imposes minimum and maximum awards to ensure that the greatest number of students have an opportunity to receive a portion of the FSEOG allocation.
 The total FSEOG allocation (federal plus institutional share) is divided by the previous year’s number of zero EFC Pell eligible students to determine the current year’s award amount for full-time traditional students.
 Students in the online program are awarded a lower prorated amount, because of the reduced costs of the program.